CalAIM 1115 Demonstration & 1915(b) Waiver

 Return to CalAIM Homepage

-California is requesting federal authority necessary to implement California Advancing & Innovating Medi-Cal (CalAIM), a framework that encompasses broad-based delivery system, program and payment reform across the Medi-Cal program.
-CalAIM recognizes the opportunity to move California's whole-person care approach – first authorized by the Medi-Cal 2020 Section 1115 demonstration – to a statewide level, with a clear focus on improving health and reducing health disparities and inequities.
-Collectively, the Section 1115 CalAIM demonstration and Section 1915(b) waiver, along with related contractual and Medi-Cal State Plan changes, will enable California to fully execute the CalAIM initiative, providing benefits to certain high needs, hard-to-reach populations, with the objective of improving health outcomes for Medi-Cal beneficiaries and other low-income people in the state.
+California received federal authority necessary to implement California Advancing and Innovating Medi-Cal (CalAIM), a framework that encompasses broad-based delivery system, program, and payment reform across the Medi-Cal program.
+CalAIM is an innovative and long-term commitment to transform and strengthen Medi-Cal, making the program more equitable, coordinated, and person-centered to help people maximize their health and life trajectory.
+CalAIM shifts Medi-Cal to a population health approach – first included in the Medi-Cal 2020 Section 1115 demonstration – to a statewide level that prioritizes prevention and addresses social drivers of health.
+Collectively, the CalAIM Section 1115 demonstration and CalAIM Section 1915(b) waiver, along with related contractual and Medi-Cal State Plan Amendments, will enable California to fully execute CalAIM initiatives, providing person-centered care to integrate care coordination across physical health, behavioral health, and local service providers.

 Since 2018, DHCS has been working closely with stakeholders to design a transformation of key aspects of the Medi-Cal delivery system in order to accomplish three primary goals: